-- Identity Data: name, title, username or other identifier;
+- Identity Data: name, job title, company name, other identifier;

-- Technical Data: internet protocol (IP) address, your login data, browser type and version, timezone setting and location, browser plug-in types and versions, operating system and platform, and other technology on the devices you use to access this website;
+- Technical Data: internet protocol (IP) address, your login data, browser type and version, timezone setting and location, browser plug-in types and versions, operating system and platform, and other technology on the devices you use to access the sites;

-- Profile Data: your username and password, subscriptions made by you, your interests, preferences, feedback and survey responses;
+- Profile Data: your interests, preferences, feedback and survey responses;

-- Usage Data: information about how you use our sites and services;
+- Usage Data: information about how you use our sites or services;

-- Marketing and Communications Data: your preferences in receiving marketing from us and our third parties and your communication preferences; and
+- Marketing and Communications Data: your preferences in receiving marketing from us and if applicable our third parties and your communication preferences; and

-- Other: any other information you chose to send or otherwise make available to us.
+- Other: any other information you choose to send or otherwise make available to us.